azgs-geomapmaker/geomapmaker/README.md

 ## Critical Broad-Strokes Requirements
 - [x] Toolbar should be compatible with PostgreSQL ArcSDE for versioning support.
 - [ ] Must generate a GeMS validation REPORT that checks topology and other rules
-- [ ] Maps must be exportable as a GeMs compliant ESRI File Geodatabase
+- [x] Maps must be exportable as a GeMs compliant ESRI File Geodatabase
-- [x] That when users fill out a feature through the toolbar form that form is enforcing appropriate constraints and vocabularies.
+- [x] Forms for adding features enforce appropriate constraints and vocabularies.
 - [x] Ability to transfer, select, and view from a pre-made list of symbologies.

 ## Table of Contents